By Mizuho Aoki, Staff Writer

-Japanese 15-year-olds may top their international peers in science and math, but when it comes to a sense of satisfaction with their lives, they rank near the bottom, according to a first-ever global assessment of student well-being released Wednesday by the Organisation for Economic Co-operation and Development.
+Japanese 15-year-olds continued to rank high among their international peers in science and mathematics, according to a global academic assessment released Tuesday by the Organisation for Economic Co-operation and Development.

-About 540,000 students in 72 countries and regions took part in the latest PISA.
-The number of participating countries varies by category in the well-being assessment because some countries only took part in selected subjects.
-In Japan, roughly 6,600 randomly selected 15-year-olds from 198 high schools participated.
+Some 540,000 students in 72 countries and regions took part in the latest triennial survey.
+In Japan, roughly 6,600 randomly selected students from 198 high schools participated.